htcondor/htcondor/docs/cloud-computing/using-annex-first-time.rst

 directly; instead, you tell HTCondor which file to look in to find each one.

-Create those two files now; we’ll tell you how to fill them in shortly.
+Create those two files now; we'll tell you how to fill them in shortly.
 By convention, these files exist in your ~/.condor directory, which is where the -setup command will store the rest of the data it needs.